Central Coast 28-day Rainfall Forecast

 50% to 75%

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 21 February to 25 February, 4 March to 8 March, and 13 March to 17 March.
-Rain events originating in the tropics and moving south are possible about 15 February to 19 February, 20 February to 24 February, and 2 March to 6 March.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 29 October to 2 November, 9 November to 13 November, and 23 November to 27 November.
+Rain events originating in the tropics and moving south are possible about 29 October to 2 November, 4 November to 8 November, and 19 November to 23 November.